Docker (recommended)

 3. Configure nginx

-To run Relution in a Docker container, you must first install Docker and docker-compose.
+To run Relution in a Docker container, you must first install Docker including docker compose.

 Install Docker